eatlas/GBR_AIMS_eReefs-grid-shapefiles/README.md

 ## Step 4 - Dataset preview maps (4_dataset-preview-map.qgz)
 The preview map for this dataset was created in QGIS using the 4_dataset-preview-map.qgz.
 Load this map in QGIS then open the Project/Layout Manager.
 Select the 'Dataset preview' then Layout/Export As Image...
 This map relies on a basemap from the eAtlas service.

+## Step 5 - Create the public dataset
+This involves downloading the latest metadata record for the dataset from https://eatlas.org.au/geonetwork/srv/eng/pdf?uuid=43ff162c-8132-41cd-8547-76a1acf58105 and saving it as metadata.pdf.
+Then zip up the entire dataset directory including the generated export files, images, code and metadata and saving this ZIP file as: GBR_AIMS_eReefs-grid-shapefiles.zip.

 ## Generated Directories
 - export